How to Hank Yarn From a Ball

-If you spin your own yarn, you might have a need to make a ball of yarn into a hank for dyeing or other purposes, and if you recycle yarn from an old project or a thrift store sweater you'll likely want to turn your balls of salvaged yarn into hanks so that you can give them a wash to relax the... fibers.
+If you spin your own yarn, you might need to make a ball of yarn into a hank for dyeing or other purposes, and if you recycle yarn from an old project or a thrift store sweater you'll likely want to turn your balls of salvaged yarn into hanks so that you can wash them to relax the fibers.

 You want to wind the yarn tightly enough that it stays up on the back of the chair, but not so tightly that you're over tensioning the yarn.
 It should still look a little wavy as it sits on the chair.